buildpacks/docs/content/docs/reference/spec/platform-api.md

 * Each top-level directory is a buildpack ID.
 * Each second-level directory is a buildpack version.

+## Users
+For security reasons, images built with platforms, such as `pack`, build and run as non-root users.

 ## Further Reading

 You can read the complete [Platform API specification on Github](https://github.com/buildpacks/spec/blob/main/platform.md).